How to grow strawberries

-Watch Monty Don’s video guide to protecting strawberry crops:
+Watch Monty Don's video guide to protecting strawberry crops with straw and netting:

 To encourage strong growth for next year’s crop, after fruiting finishes, cut off foliage about 5cm above ground level and give plants a good feed with a general-purpose fertiliser (again, follow the instructions on the pack).
 Take away all of the old straw around the plants to avoid a build-up of pests and diseases.
 Remove any netting so that birds can eat any pests in the ground.

 After three to four years, fruit size and quality declines so you will need to replace your plants with new stock.
 The easiest way to do this is to propagate your own plants, from the runners that they produce.